Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/00. Intro/README.md

 you are **allowed** to use Stackoverflow and any internet resources.
 Feel free to ask your fellow classmates to help you.

+Pair program with people when appropriate.
+Pair programming works especially well when one of the pair is stronger but not too much stronger than the other.

 Use ad hoc pairing to solve the questions.
-Ask the instructor questions if you like but, if always try and solve the questions on your own first.
+Ask the instructor questions if you like but, always try and solve the questions on your own first.
 When you feel blocked reach out to another student, and the instructor.